 The minimum number of nodes required to tolerate a single node failure is three.
 With a two-node cluster, a single node failure causes loss of quorum.

 This section describes the defaults that the MySQL for PCF tile applies to its MariaDB components.
+There are additional properties which can be customized.
+See the configuration documentation for more information.

-Max User Connections: 40
+Max User Connections

 To ensure all users get fair access to system resources, MySQL for PCF defaults each user’s number of connections to 40.
 Operators can override this setting for each service plan in the Service Plans configuration pane.